OnroerendErfgoed/brdr/README.md

 ### Functionalities

-`brdr` provides a variety of side-functionalities to assist in aligning boundaries, including:
+`brdr` provides a variety of functionalities in the Aligner-class to assist in aligning boundaries, including:

+* Loaders:
-* Loading thematic data ((Multi-)Polygons): as a dict, geojson or Web Feature Service (WFS-url)
+    * aligner.load_thematic_data():Loading thematic data ((Multi-)Polygons) as a dictionary (DictLoader) or geojson (
+      GeoJsonFileLoader,GeoJsonUrlLoader)
-* Loading reference data ((Multi-)Polygons): as a dict, geojson or Web Feature Service (WFS-url)
+    * aligner.load_reference_data():Loading reference data ((Multi-)Polygons) as a dictionary (DictLoader) or geojson (
-* (Flanders-specific) Download reference data from GRB-Flanders
+      GeoJsonFileLoader,GeoJsonUrlLoader)

+* Processors:
-* Align thematic boundaries to reference boundaries with a specific relevant distance (process_dict_thematic)
+    * aligner.process_dict_thematic(): Align thematic boundaries to reference boundaries with a specific relevant distance
-* Align thematic boundaries to reference boundaries with a series of specified relevant distances (process_series)
+    * aligner.process_series(): Align thematic boundaries to reference boundaries with a series of specified relevant distances (process_series)
-* Make use of a 'predictor'-function that aligns thematic boundaries to reference boundaries for 'predicted' interesting relevant distances (predictor)
+    * aligner.predictor(): Make use of a 'predictor'-function that aligns thematic boundaries to reference boundaries for 'predicted' interesting relevant distances (predictor)
-* Calculating a descriptive formulation of a thematic boundary based on a reference layer
+    * aligner.get_formula(): Calculating a descriptive formula of a thematic boundary based on a reference layer

+* Exporters:
+    * aligner.get_results_as_geojson(): Returns a collection of geojson-dictionaries with the results (resulting geometry, differences,...)
+    * aligner.get_predictions_as_geojson(): Returns a collection of geojson-dictionaries with the predictions (resulting geometry, differences,...)
+    * aligner.get_series_as_geojson(): Returns a collection of geojson-dictionaries for a given resulting series ( resulting geometry, differences,...)
+    * aligner.get_reference_as_geojson(): Returns a geojson-featurecollection with all the reference-geometries
+    * aligner.export_predictions(): Exports the predicted geojson-files to a specified path
+    * aligner.export_results(): Exports the resuling geojson-files to a specified path

+Besides the generic functionalities, a range of Flanders-specific functionalities are provided:

+* Loaders:
+    * GRBActualLoader: Loading actual GRB (parcels, buildings)
+    * GRBFiscalParcelLoader: Loading fiscal GRB-parcels of a specific year
+* Processors:
+    * grb.get_geoms_affected_by_grb_change(): get thematic geometries that are possibly affected by GRB-changes during a specific timespan
+    * grb.update_to_actual_grb(): aligns the boundaries of thematic features to the actual GRB-boundaries
+    * grb.evaluate(): Evaluates a thematic dictionary on equality with a newer version and adds a 'evaluation'-property

 ### Possible application fields